Guto (footballer, born 1988): Club career

-Made professional debut for Internacional in a 1–1 draw away to Náutico on September 2, 2007, in the Campeonato Brasileiro.
+Made professional debut for Internacional in a 1–1 draw away to Náutico on 2 September 2007, in the Campeonato Brasileiro.

-Guto transferred to China League One side Chongqing Lifan F.C. in February 2012.
+Guto transferred to China League One side Chongqing Lifan in February 2012.
 He won China League One top scorer title in the 2014 season on Chongqing Lifan's promotion to the CSL.
 On 15 January 2016, Guto transferred to China League One side Wuhan Zall.
 He moved to fellow League One club Zhejiang Yiteng on 20 January 2017.